miroapp/api-clients/packages/typescript-node/docs/quickstart.md

 console.log(boards)
 ```

-5: Go through steps 2-5 on the [create your app](https://developers.miro.com/docs/build-your-first-hello-world-app#step-2-create-a-developer-team-in-miro) docs.
-In step 5, copy the 'Access token'.
-Replace YOUR_ACCESS_TOKEN in the snippet with your token.

-6: In your terminal, run the code:
+5: In your terminal, run the code:
 ```bash
 node index.js
 ```

-You will see a log with an array all [boards](https://miroapp.github.io/api-clients/classes/highlevel_Board.Board.html) you have access to in the selected team.
+You will see a log with an array of all the [boards](https://miroapp.github.io/api-clients/classes/highlevel_Board.Board.html) you have access to in the selected team.

 ```ts
 [